agoose77/notes/quantum-mechanics/two-particle-spin-half-states.md

 <!-- W

-TODO why are the sim eigenstates of S^2 and Sz orthogonal (obviously its hermitian and we know they are orthogonal, but conceptually that is)...
+TODO why are the sim eigenstates of S^2 and Sz orthogonal (obviously its Hermitian and we know they are orthogonal, but conceptually that is)...
 TODO look at entangled states (though not relevant) -->